 Occupational health and safety concerns are in the purview of CBAs.
 Public goods at the workplace such as air conditioning, sun protection, and safety equipment are included in this clause type.
-The clauses also stipulate rules concerning the internal commission for the prevention of accidents (CIPA), which acts as an employee-led safety commission.
+The clauses also stipulate rules concerning the internal commission for the prevention of accidents (CIPA), which acts as employee-led safety commission.
 Finally, holidays and leaves are also augmented by CBAs.
 Amenities such as vacations and paid leave are included in this clause type.

 In short, firm-level CBAs cover a substantial portion of private sector workers.
 Through these agreements unions secure a variety of amenities for the workers they represent.
-Put into broad categories, these amenities include 1) wage supplements, e.g., food allowances, payment schedules, profit sharing; 2) nonwage benefits, e.g., employment protections, paid leave, breaks, advance notice; and 3) workplace public goods, e.g., safety equipment, access to company information, conflict resolution mechanism.
-Having summarized these data, I now proceed to discuss identification and the empirical strategy.
+These amenities include 1) wage supplements, e.g., food allowances, payment schedules, profit sharing agreements; 2) nonwage benefits, e.g., employment protections, paid leave, retirement; and 3) workplace public goods, e.g., working environment, safety equipment, access to company information.
+Having broadly summarized these data, I now proceed to discuss identification and the empirical strategy.